 | Remote Keyless Entry (RKE) | $75–$150 | Includes remote functionality but lacks push-start capabilities. |

-This table highlights how the cost of car key replacement varies by key type, depending on technology and security.
+This table highlights how the cost of car key replacement varies by key type, depending on the technology and security features.
 Traditional mechanical keys are inserted into the ignition cylinder and are the most affordable option.
 As keys are generally more advanced in newer vehicles, transponder keys and key fobs include electronic chips that communicate with the car’s system.
 For these, expect to pay anywhere from moderate to higher ranges.
 Smart keys and laser-cut keys enhance vehicle security, increasing costs.
 Always expect to pay more, depending on your vehicle model, programming needs, and key complexity.

 Additional Fees That Can Increase